 So, while due diligence is time-consuming and can be frustrating, with preparation and a solid platform supporting your business, this process can help accelerate your business toward success.

-Start before you begin fundraising
+Create a due diligence checklist business plan before you begin fundraising

 Due diligence is inevitable in fundraising.
 Don’t wait until you have a deal on the table.
 Instead, save yourself a lot of hassle and start gathering documents and data before you ever pitch your first investor.